 How do I apply?

-If you wish to apply, you need to complete and submit the following complete documents to firstname.lastname@example.org:
+If you wish to apply, you need to complete and submit the following documents to email@example.com:

 - equality and diversity monitoring form

-- supporting documentation detailed in the checklist found at the end of the application form.
+- all supporting documentation detailed in the checklist.